This article was written by Lisa Miller.

 The Rise in Popularity of Bundled Payments

-In October 2018, the Centers for Medicare and Medicaid Services (CMS) announced its commitment to bundled payments as an effective value-based payment model.
+In a recent statement, the Centers for Medicare and Medicaid Services (CMS) announced its commitment to bundled payments as an effective value-based payment model.

 In addition, it announced plans to launch new mandatory and voluntary programs related to bundled payments.